aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/help/docs/about-this-application/navigation.md

 This section starts with the well known **[Aurelia Skeleton Navigation](https://github.com/aurelia/skeleton-navigation/tree/master/skeleton-es2016)** application and the **[Aurelia KendoUI bridge](https://github.com/aurelia-ui-toolkits/skeleton-navigation-kendo)** (creation of which is the subject of the **Bridge developers tutorials**) and teaches you how to add four chosen Aurelia KendoUI **components** (`autocomplete`, `button`, `chart` and `grid`).
 <br><br>

+#### App developers notes

+This section contains several pages of hints and ideas we believe would be of value to Aurelia application developers that are using KendoUI bridge for user interface development.
+<br><br>

+#### Troubleshooting

+This section contains instructions and recommendations on troubleshooting Aurelia applications using KendoUI bridge for user interface development.
+<br><br>

 #### Notes on the bridge